 I want to share with you one of the most profound of the complex energies of the heartfield; an energy field I call the Deep Heart.
 The deep wisdom of your heartfield is the most captivating energy to sit within and share with others.
 It guides your intuition, processes your experiences and acts as the magnificent conductor of the orchestra that you think of as ‘you’.

 Donna Eden writes, "The heart is awesomely intelligent, having every single receptor that the brain has.
 It thinks.
 It remembers.
 It feels, knows and loves.
 It is hard-wired for bliss.”
 And when you activate the bliss of your own heart, then all hearts that you touch are reminded of their own innate capacity for magnificence and bliss.

 You can bring greater energetic consciousness to this exercise by spending the few minutes while holding the points concentrating on your breathing, on relaxing and also sending love and gratitude to your heart.
-While you are doing so you can bring your attention to the cave of the heart and bathe that area with love and gratitude too.
+While you are doing so, bring your attention to the cave of the heart and bathe that area with love and gratitude too.
 If there is a particular person or experience that you know is needing to be processed and is likely sitting in the deep heart, then you can also send love and gratitude to that person/experience.
-As one of my teachers, Mi’kmaq Elder Murdena Marshall, recognises, “Love is the main ingredient of wellness.”
+As one of my teachers, Mi’kmaq Elder Murdena Marshall, recognises, 'Love is the main ingredient of wellness'.

-This is a powerful exercise and done regularly it will help bring a deeper balance and peace to the heart field that governs so much of our whole body system.
+This is a powerful exercise and, done regularly, it will help bring a deeper balance and peace to the heartfield that governs so much of your whole body system.

 With love, Prune